SpicyMarinara/SpicyMarinara.github.io/README.md

 ## How To Import A Regex?

-!!! info
+> [!TIP]
-    Regexes aren't required, but they can improve formatting and fix errors in the outputs.
+> Regexes aren't required, but they can improve formatting and fix errors in the outputs.
 For example, my regexes remove overused em-dashes, fix quotation marks, and turn `...` into `…`, reducing the overall token count.

 ![How to import a regex](https://i.imgur.com/t0GV1iq.gif)